-- Lollipop incision — This starts with the donut-shaped incision, but it then extends downward, ending at the breast crease.
+Lollipop incisions start with the donut-shaped incision, but it then extends downward, ending at the breast crease.
 In cases of moderate sagging and skin excision, this method should provide adequate access.

-- Anchor incision — This follows the lollipop incision, but then extends in both directions along the breast crease.
+Anchor incisions follow the lollipop incision, but then extend in both directions along the breast crease.
 Obviously, this incision provides the most access for removing fatty tissue and trimming excess skin.
 It also creates the longest scars.

 Once the incision has been made, Dr. Watterson lifts and reshapes the breast tissue to counteract how volume has moved lower on the breasts.
 If he uses the lollipop or anchor incisions the nipples and areolae will be relocated to a higher position on the breasts to match the new profile.
 Dr. Watterson can also make the areolae smaller if this skin has stretched.
 The final step is to trim away excess sagging skin.

 Implants can be placed either before or after the breast lift.
 Because he already has made some incisions necessary to remove excess tissue with the breast lift, there is no need to make any additional incisions to insert the implants.
 Dr. Watterson first creates a breast pocket for each implant.
 This makes space for the implant.
 The implants are then placed.
 The breasts are checked for symmetry and overall natural contour, and then Dr. Watterson closes the incisions.

 What will my recovery be like after a breast lift with augmentation?